-1. Go out for practice sessions unless there is a safety boat on the course.

-- 2. Not practise during racing. - 3.
+- 1. Only go out for practice sessions if there is a safety boat on the course. - 2.
+Not practise during racing. - 3.
 Make their own safety and first aid arrangements before and after the day's racing. - 4.
-When training on the River Trent during racing hours, make their own safety arrangements and must also report to Boathouse Control before and after their outing.
-They must ensure their boat is licensed to be on the River and they must read the circulation pattern for the River Trent on the Nottingham and Union RC website (http://www.nurc.co.uk/images/Steering_Advice.pdf). - 5.
-Ensure that all roadways and access routes are kept clear at all times and that they should not park in the Finish/Presentation Stage area.
+When training on the River Trent during racing hours, make their own safety arrangements.
+They must ensure their boat is licensed to be on the River and they must ensure they are aware of the appropriate circulation pattern. - 5.
+Ensure that all roadways and access routes are kept clear at all times and that they should not park in the Finish/Presentation area.
 Crews should be especially vigilant in the boating/boathouse areas. - 6.
-Report all accidents to the Regatta Office.
+Report all accidents to a Regatta Official.